Working with estimates

 Each phase type runs the Estimate tab in one of two modes:

-- Manual Estimate — you build the estimate by hand from a blank document.
-Phase types in this mode include assessment, contents-storage, and final-inspection.
+- Manual Estimate: you build the estimate by hand from a blank document.
+Phase types in this mode include assessment and final-inspection.
 Custom phase types default to manual.

-You don't have to choose between modes — the phase type decides.
+You don't choose the mode; the phase type decides.
 Phase types are configured in Settings → Phase Types by the org admin.

 Generating an AI estimate

-For AI-mode phases, you'll see a Generate Reserve Estimate or Generate Final Estimate button on the tab (or both — Contents has both, mitigation typically has one).
+For AI-mode phases, you'll see a Generate Estimate button on the tab.
 The estimator pipeline reads:

 - The scoped rooms and their attributes (square footage, water category, finish materials, etc.)